CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 ### Other settings

-In the initial SMTP handshake the client advertises its capabilities (like the max message size to accept).
-The following config file settings can be used to override the defaults:
+The following variables may also be useful when you set up an SMTP server:

 ```
 smtp-maxsize:       100MB
+smtp-connections:   100
+smtp-threads:       1
 ```

+In the initial SMTP handshake the client advertises its capabilities (like the max message size to accept).
+The config file setting "smtp-maxsize" contains the maximum allowed input size for message.

+To prevent that MailerQ exhausts the max number of open TCP connections that is allowed by the OS, you can set a "smtp-maxsize" setting.
+There will never be more than this number of total incoming and outgoing connections.

+All SMTP traffic is handled in one or more separate threads.
+The number of threads that are started for SMTP traffic can be set with the "smtp-threads" setting.

 ## Multiple IP addresses